Thirosue/amplify-sns-fedaration/README.md

 amplify add auth
 ```

-> Enter the Client ID and Secret that you obtained in advance on GCP to proceed
+- Enter the Client ID and Secret that you obtained in advance on GCP to proceed
+- See [here](https://blog.u-chan-chi.com/post/amplify-oidc-line-vue/) for settings for LINE

 ```
 % amplify add auth